joeynguyen/dotfiles-starter/README.md

 ## Getting started

-First, fork this repo so you can start maintaining your own dotfiles repo.
+First, fork this repo so you can start maintaining your own dotfiles repo, and name it `dotfiles`, not `dotfiles-starter`.

 ### Installing CLI applications